eclipse-ditto/ditto/documentation/src/main/resources/_posts/2024-02-15-integrating-ditto-aas-basyx.md

 ```

 Surprisingly, the very same format as Ditto expects in a [Ditto Protocol message](https://eclipse.dev/ditto/1.3/protocol-overview.html) for updating the internal representation of a Thing.
-As this message is already in the format of a Ditto Protocol message, this saves us one mapping step from a custom message to a Ditto Protocol message.
+As this message is already in the format of a Ditto Protocol message, this saves us the mapping from a custom message to a Ditto Protocol message.
 So if you have a custom message, you have to map it first to a Ditto Protocol message.
 You can find more details on that [here](https://eclipse.dev/ditto/connectivity-mapping.html).

 ## Create a connection to BaSyx

 We further proceed with the example Thing given above.
 This message will update the temperature value of a Thing ``machine:sensor`` in an Eclipse Ditto instance.
-So we assume that we already could access the device's sensor data as API via Eclipse Ditto.

 Now, if such a message arrives at Eclipse Ditto, we want to achieve that it is mapped to an AAS-conforming representation and forwarded to some outbound connection to an AAS infrastructure.
 Eclipse Ditto provides the feature of [payload mapping](https://eclipse.dev/ditto/connectivity-mapping.html) in its connectivity service.